nwthomas/system-design/concepts/data-partitioning.md

 A loosely-coupled approach to work around the issues with the two methods above is to create a lookup service which knows your current partitioning scheme and abstracts it away from the DB access code.

-We would query the irectory server to get where the data resides.
+We would query the directory server to get where the data resides.
 This loosely-coupled approach means we can perform tasks like adding servers to the DB pool or changing our partitioning scheme without having an impact on the application.

 ## PARTITIONING CRITERIA

 ### KEY (OR HASH-BASED) PARTITIONING

+In this scheme, we apply a hashing function to some key attributes of the entity we are storing; that yields the partition number.
+For example, if we have 100 DB servers and our ID is a numberic value that gets incremented by one each time a new record is inserted.
+In this example, the has could be `ID % 100` which will give us the server number where we can store/read that record.

+This approach should ensure a uniform allocation of data among servers.
+The problem with it is that it fixes the total number of DB servers.
+Upgrading the number of servers changes the hashing function with requires redistribution of data, downtime for the service, and rebuilding the DBs.

+A workaround is consistent hashing.

 ### LIST PARTITIONING

+In this scheme, each partition is assigned a list of values, so whenever we want to insert a new record, we will see which partition contains our key and then store it there.
+For example, all users living in Iceland, Norway, Finland, or Denmark could be stored in the partition for Nordic countries.

 ### ROUND-ROBIN PARTITIONING

+This simple strategy ensures uniform data distribution.
+With 'n' partitions, the 'i' tuple is assigned to partition `i % n`.

 ### COMPOSITE PARTITIONING

+Under this scheme, we can combine any of the above to create a new scheme.
+For example, combining a list partitioning scheme and then a hash based one inside it.
+Consistent hashing could be considered a composite of hash and list paritioning where the hash reduces the key space to a size that can be listed.

 ## COMMON PROBLEMS OF DATA PARTITIONING

+### JOINS AND DENORMALIZATION

+### REFERENTIAL INTEGRITY

+### REBALANCING